imsg10/Customer-Churn-Prediction/README.md

 # Customer-Churn-Prediction
-Absolutely, let's delve into each of these terms:

 1. **Accuracy**:
    - **Definition**: Accuracy is the ratio of correctly predicted instances to the total number of instances in the dataset.
    - **Interpretation**: It indicates the overall correctness of the model's predictions.
 An accuracy of 0.79 means that around 79% of the model's predictions are correct.